manuelmgn/2024-FrontendMasters-JS-Hard-parts/README.md

 # 2024 - FrontendMasters - JavaScript: The Hard Parts

-Notes for the course "JavaScript: The Hard Parts, v2" by Will Sentance in Frontend Masters.
+Notes for the course "JavaScript: The Hard Parts, v2" taught by Will Sentance at Frontend Masters.

-Course taken on August 2024.
+Taken in August 2024.